 Dr. Iszler uses the newest technique in chiropractic.
 He is Advanced Proficiency Certified in Torque Release Technique (TRT).
 Using this gentle neurologically based technique, he adjusts your spine to correct the misalignments without the twisting and popping that most people associate with chiropractic adjustments.
 Depending on your needs, other options may be incorporated into your care to help provide pain relief as well as assisting in the correction of the underlying cause of your pain.
 Electrical stimulation is effective at decreasing pain and muscle tension in the area.
 Our state-of-the-art Class IV deep tissue therapeutic laser helps decrease pain and inflammation as well as accelerates your body’s natural healing process.
-Massage therapy is another option that may be used in your care to help address the muscular portion of your condition.
 We aim to correct the underlying condition that is causing your pain rather than just addressing the pain itself, so we incorporate spinal and postural rehabilitation into your care.
 If the normal curve in your neck is decreased and contributing to your neck pain, part of your spinal rehabilitation will focus on restoring the curve.
 By addressing the structures that support your spine, your healing process is typically faster and the changes are more permanent.

 Call us today to schedule your consultation so you can get back to doing the things you love.